Mister-Ed/Mobile-dev-sample/README.md

-# Mobile Dev Sample
+# Android Mobile Dev Sample

-Sample Andriod Mobile development project - academic class project.
+Sample Android mobile development project - academic class project.

 I was tasked with developed the ecommerce features of the Andriod app.
 The UI/UX was the emphasis, not connecting to databases, etc.